jradlak/OFSim/README.md

 **=====Changelog:=====**

 0.26.0 - Manual control mode.
-Since now there is possible to manually steering the rocket using user's computer keyboard.
+It is now possible to manually control the rocket using user's computer keyboard.

 0.25.1 - Rocket's initial orientation fixes.
 Now the rockt is fully perpendicular to the planet's surface at point (0, y, 0).
 The appropriate rotation of the planet ensures the correct geographical coordinates.